 All formal student writing (117 multi-page essays/papers)

-Pre/post intervention tasks for all students
+Pre/post word depth of knowledge assessment for all students

-Pre/post intervention interviews with five students
+Pre/post semi-structuredinterviews with five focal students

-Audio Recorded Class Discussions
+Transcripts of Audio Recorded Class Discussions (~60 hours)

 Methods of Data Analysis